StefansM/ngbv.sh-testing/README.md

 `version.txt`.

 First, initialise your project with a base version.
-After `version.txt` has been committed, nbgv.sh will return the version number in `version.txt`
+After `version.txt` has been committed, nbgv.sh will return the version number in `version.txt`.

 ```console
 $ git init